 Declaration of the environmental biology major must be approved by the director of undergraduate studies and filed in the departmental office located on the 10th floor of Schermerhorn Extension.

 The major in evolutionary biology of the human species provides students with a foundation in the interrelated spheres of behavior, ecology, genetics, evolution, morphology, patterns of growth, adaptation, and forensics.
 Using the framework of evolution and with attention to the interplay between biology and culture, research in these areas is applied to our own species and to our closest relatives to understand who we are and where we came from.
 This integrated biological study of the human species is also known as biological anthropology.
 As an interdisciplinary major, students are also encouraged to draw on courses in related fields including biology, anthropology, geology, and psychology as part of their studies.

-- Walter Bock (emeritus; Biological Sciences)

-- Steve Cohen (International and Public Affairs)

-- Marina Cords (also Anthropology)

-- Ruth DeFries

-- Kevin Griffin (also Earth and Environmental Sciences)

-- Paul Hertz (Barnard)

-- Ralph Holloway (Anthropology)

-- Darcy Kelley (Biological Sciences)

-- Don Melnick (also Anthropology and Biological Sciences)

-- Brian Morton (Barnard)

-- Shahid Naeem

-- Paul Olsen (Earth and Environmental Sciences)

-- Robert Pollack (Biological Sciences)

-- Maria Uriarte

-- Paige West (Barnard)
+Steve Cohen (International and Public Affairs) Marina Cords (also Anthropology) Ruth DeFries Kevin Griffin (also Earth and Environmental Sciences) Paul Hertz (Barnard) Ralph Holloway (Anthropology) Darcy Kelley (Biological Sciences) Don Melnick (also Anthropology and Biological Sciences) Brian Morton (Barnard) Shahid Naeem Paul Olsen (Earth and Environmental Sciences) Robert Pollack (Biological Sciences) Maria Uriarte Paige West

-- Hilary Callahan (Barnard)
+Hilary Callahan (Barnard) Maria Diuk-Wasser Duncan Menge Dustin Rubenstein Duncan Menge

-- Maria Diuk-Wasser

-- Dustin Rubenstein